fluentsinc/playbook/README.md

 ### **pilot**

 ### A "pilot" gathers up several experiments into a combined learning activity.
-Completing each "pilot" makes you master part of a "technology".
+Completing each "pilot" makes you master a "technology".

 ### **technology**

-### "technology" refers to software, programming language or software tool that we use.
-High level abstractions(remembering only useful information) of "technology" is usually found in "experiments-repository".
+### "technology" refers to a programming language or a software.
+High level abstractions(remembering only useful information) of "technology" is usually found as a folder in "experiments-repository".
+All the folders inside the "experiments-repository" are technologies.
+Inside each technology, you will find lots of pilots that strives to make you master the technology.

 ### **experiments-repository**

 ### The "experiments-repository" contains high level abstractions(remembering only useful information)of several high level technologies and its related concepts.

+### **pilot-number**

+### The **pilot-number** is a number written next to "pilot-".
+It helps you accurately identify the pilots inside a **technology**.
+For example, you would usually find the pilots by the number next to it like so: `pilot-01` to mean the first pilot in a technology or `pilot-10` to mean the tenth pilot in a technology.

+### *experiment-number**

+### The "experiment-number** is a number

 ### **syntax**